cgrates/cgrates/docs/tut_freeswitch_json.rst

 ::

- cgr-console add_balance cgrates.org 1003 21
+ cgr-console 'balance_set Tenant="cgrates.org" Account="1003" Direction="*out" Value=23'
  tail -f /var/log/syslog -n 20

-*Note*: The actions are only executed once, in order to be repetive they need to be reset (via automated or manual process).
+*Note*: The actions are only executed once, in order to be repetive they need to be recurrent or reset via a manual or automated process.

 CDR processing